njthanhtrang/2.-Advanced-CSS-Challenge-Professional-Portfolio/README.md

 HTML is used to markup the structure of the site and CSS to style content.
 Flexbox and media queries are used for mobile-responsiveness, which may be consolidated and updated to new technologies and more specific screen sizes in the future.

 # Usage
-1. Open the Horiseon URL in your browser.
+1. Open the portfolio page URL in your browser.
 2. Navigate the website by scrolling up and down and using the top navigation bar to shortcut to specific sections.

 # Built With